Anthony Tommasini: Career

 Tommasini is the author of Virgil Thomson: Composer on the Aisle, which received the 1998 ASCAP-Deems Taylor Award, and Opera: A Critic's Guide to the 100 Most Important Works and the Best Recordings.
 Also a pianist, Tommasini made two recordings of music by Virgil Thomson for Northeastern Records, Portraits and Self-Portraits and Mostly About Love: Songs and Vocal Works.
 Both were funded through grants from the National Endowment for the Arts.

 In 2011, after soliciting comments from readers, Tommasini published a list of the ten greatest classical composers.
 They were, in order: 1.
 Johann Sebastian Bach 2.
 Ludwig van Beethoven 3.
 Wolfgang Amadeus Mozart 4.
 Franz Schubert 5.
 Claude Debussy 6.
 Igor Stravinsky 7.
 Johannes Brahms 8.
 Giuseppe Verdi 9.
 Richard Wagner 10.
 Béla Bartók.
-The project was not without controversy, and Tommasini conceded that readers who argued for Claudio Monteverdi were "probably right".
-He added: "Would that I could include my beloved Puccini."
+The project was not without controversy.
+He added: "Would that I could include my beloved Puccini" and that "in an act of contrition, I am beginning a personal project to listen nonstop to recordings of Britten, Haydn, Chopin, Monteverdi, Ligeti and those composers whom I could not squeeze in but whose music carries me through my days.
 He discussed these composers, and others, in his book The Indispensable Composers (2018).

 Tommasini lives on Central Park West in Manhattan, New York City with his husband Ben McCommon, who is a psychiatrist.
-After his leave from the Times at the end of 2021, Tommasini said he might return to teaching, and that he has two further book ideas.
+After his departure from the Times at the end of 2021, Tommasini said he might return to teaching, and that he had two further book ideas.
 In 2022 he took up a teaching position at the Juilliard School's Extension Division, launching a new course, "Critical Listening with Anthony Tommasini".
+His book Voice of a Century: The Life and Artistry of Marian Anderson, described in a review in The American Scholar as a "thoughtful and eminently readable new biography of Anderson," was published in September 2026.